-A new post series
+A new series of articles

 You are probably living under a rock if you’ve never heard about the Danish concept of hygge or the Swedish word lagom.
 The world is obsessed with them!
 We can all agree that balance, coziness and quality time is very important, there is more to the Scandinavian lifestyle than cool buzzwords.
 It is precisely the need to understand what makes them so happy, contented and successful that drives me to dig deeper into the Nordic way of life.

-While researching content for the blog, I come across a LOT of articles relating to the Nordics.
+While researching content for the site, I come across a LOT of articles relating to the Nordics.
 Only a few make the final cut, mainly because with the limited time available (and so many potential topics), I always ask myself: “Does this help and inspire my readers to create a curated home they’ll truly love?” – That’s the mission of Nordic Design after all.

 At the same time, my personal reading list is getting longer and longer, as I keep adding articles on interesting cultural challenges, political debates, culinary developments or unique parenting ways that pertain to Scandinavian countries.

 As I do want to further explore the values, context, beliefs, and challenges, that shape these societies I admire, I hope you’ll join me on this journey.
-While I don’t plan on dramatically changing the editorial calendar on the blog, I thought it would be nice to start a new series of posts dedicated to the many links I often feel compelled to share with you, no matter the topic; design or not.
+While I don’t plan on dramatically changing the editorial calendar on the site, I thought it would be nice to start a new series of articles dedicated to the many links I often feel compelled to share with you, no matter the topic; design or not.

 So without further ado, here are a few things from my reading list that I found interesting.
 I hope you like it!